fmartin40/datascientest-test-project/README.md

 │
-├── src/                  # Source code of the application │   ├── __init__.py       # File to mark the folder as a Python package │   └── main.py           # Main file of the application
+├── src/                  # Source code of the application │   ├── __init__.py       # File to mark the folder as a Python package │   ├── main.py           # Main file of the application
+│   ├── config.py         # Configuring and loading environment variables
+│   ├── auth.py           # Authentication functions (for access token)
+│   └── job_search.py     # Functions to interact with the Job Postings API
 │
 ├── tests/                # Folder for unit tests
 │   ├── __init__.py       # File to mark the folder as a package